 - 5. Lubricate and oil: Never run a ball screw without proper lubrication and oil or you’ll wear it out quickly.

 Rebuilding a ball screw requires a thorough knowledge of each intricate part and how ball screws are rebuilt.
 We recommend you turn the ball screw over to a professional for repairs.
 Replacement is an expensive investment, so of course, a rebuild is the better option when possible.
 When seeking help for the ball screw rebuild, find a company that understands the urgency of your situation when machinery is down.

 Wedin International is the trusted provider for all machine tool drive components, including custom ball screws for all of your production needs.
-We won’t return your rebuilt ball screw until we’ve tested it ourselves to make sure it’s in new working condition.
-Contact us, and together we’ll build an efficient motion and linear control system.
+If our quick guide to a ball screw rebuild didn’t solve your problem, send it to us.
+We won’t return your rebuilt ball screw until we’ve tested it ourselves to make sure it’s in new working condition, or we can send a ball screw replacement.
+Contact us, and together we’ll build an efficient motion and linear control system